kno10/WikipediaEntities/README.md

 * Apache Commons Compress, for BZip2 decompression

-* Lucene 3.6, for full text indexing
+* Lucene 5, for full text indexing

-* GNU Trove 3, which offers high-performance collections for primitive types (and helps keeping memory usage in control).
+* Fastutil, which offers high-performance collections for primitive types (and helps keeping memory usage in control).